Skip to content

 Browse by Core Material

 Explore both core material options in the complete wood wall panel collection at The Panel Hub — and order samples to compare the difference in hand before committing to a full order.
 The SoundPanel™ acoustic slat range uses an engineered MDF core with real wood veneer face — the most practical combination for residential panel installations.
+For panels that are 100% solid timber throughout — no MDF core, no veneer face — the GroovePanel® geometric range is the definitive solid wood option, available in crossing lines, concentric square, mosaic, and 3D relief formats.
 For design inspiration, our interior slat wall ideas guide covers 50+ room applications.
 The acoustic panel buyer's guide explains how core material choice interacts with acoustic performance.